turingschool/front-end-curriculum/projects/weather-forecast.md

 ### Main Goals

   - Retrieve and display forecast data from the OpenWeatherMap API
   - Use the Geolocation API to determine the weather in your current city
-  - Save "pinned" or favorite cities to display their weather
+  - Save "pinned" or favorite cities to display their extended weather forecasts

 ## Setup